No verdict yet in trial of XXXTentacion's accused killers | News Channel 3-12

 No verdict yet in trial of XXXTentacion’s accused killers

 FORT LAUDERDALE, Fla.
-(AP) — Jury deliberations in the trial of three men accused of murdering rising rap star XXXTentacion will be entering a third day.
-The 12-member Florida panel deliberated for about five hours Thursday without reaching a verdict.
-They had deliberated for an hour Wednesday after getting the case late in the day.
+(AP) — Jury deliberations in the trial of three men accused of murdering rising rap star XXXTentacion will be entering a fourth day.
+The 12-member Florida panel deliberated for about five hours Friday without reaching a verdict.
+They have deliberated about 10 hours since getting the case late Wednesday.
 Michael Boatwright, Dedrick Williams and Trayvon Newsome are charged with first-degree murder and face mandatory life sentences if convicted.
 Prosecutors say they ambushed the singer outside a suburban Fort Lauderdale motorcycle dealership in June 2018, shooting him while robbing him of $50,000.
 A fourth alleged co-conspirator testified against them.
 The men’s attorney say the man was lying.